replicatedhq/replicated-sdk/README.md

 **Note**: you can set the above values in the `values.yaml` file instead of using the `--set` flag for each field.

 ## Enabling Replicated SDK "integration" mode
 When using a `Development` license, the Replicated SDK will initiate in integration mode.
-If you are performing a Helm install/upgrade using the replicated Helm chart, you can utilize the following values in the chart YAML for the Replicated SDK's integration mode:
+If you are performing a Helm install/upgrade using the replicated SDK Helm chart, you can utilize the following values in the chart YAML for the Replicated SDK's integration mode:
 ```yaml
 integration:
   licenseID: "development-license-id"